 Lost or Stolen Card?

 Library cards are free to anyone who resides within the Village limits of Mount Prospect.
 To obtain a card, bring in two (2) forms of identification, at least one of which shows your current name and address, to the Registration Desk at the Main library or the South Branch..
 The library reserves the right to ask for additional identification.
-Cards for Youths under 18 years of age must be countersigned by a parent or legal guardian with proof of guardianship before receiving a card.
+Cards for children under 18 years of age must be countersigned by a parent or legal guardian with proof of guardianship before receiving a card.

 Forgot your card?
-The Circulation staff will check out six items to Mount Prospect cardholders only with a current Illinois driver’s license or I.D. card.
+The Circulation staff will check out ten items to Registered cardholders with a current Illinois driver’s license or I.D. card.

 Identification for Library Card